Seychelles, Venomous Snakes, Poisonous Spiders, Sharks & Jellyfish

 Tropical jellyfish can kill a human in minutes, whilst some snake bites can cause a long and painful death.
 Life saving surgery should not be part of a cheap package vacation, nor should losing a loved one.

-On August 16th 2011, a honeymoon was cut short when a man went into the sea for a swim and was killed by a shark, several weeks after a French man had been killed by a shark attack in the same area.
+On August 16th 2011, a honeymoon was cut short when a man went into the sea for a swim and was killed by a shark.
+Several weeks earlier a French man had been killed by a shark attack in the same area.
+The authorities kept the news down on the first shark attack to protect the tourism industry.

-Welcome to the wonderful, beautiful, yet sometimes deadly, Seychelles, enjoy your vacation or holiday.
+Welcome to the wonderful, beautiful, yet sometimes deadly, Seychelles, enjoy your vacation.

 The Seychelles comprise of 115 separate islands off the Southeast coast of Africa.
 As with all sub tropical places, they are prone to a much higher population of deadly insects and animals.